Lombiq/Orchard-Vue.js/Readme.md

 - The `Vue.applications` object is no longer available.
 A similar `window.VueApplications` is created, with a more straight-forward structure that's not grouped by component type, but directly accessible by name (`window.VueApplications[app.$appId] = app`).
 - The model passed to `<vue-component-app>` is now stored in the app's `viewModel` property.
 This means to access the view-model from JS you have to type `app.viewModel.propertyName` instead of `app.propertyName` as before.
 - The element where the app is mounted with `<vue-component-app>` is now stored in the app's `root` property.
 This should be used instead of `app.$el`.
+- If you are using the `vue-pagination` component provided by Lombiq.VueJs, the `page` component property has been renamed to `modelValue`.
+If you were using it with `v-model` then no changes are necessary.

 Also if your app still uses the `<vue-component>` tag helper directly, consider switching to `<vue-component-app>` to reduce future maintenance on your end.